• published on 3/22/2018

 If there isn’t any complication, young mothers usually stay two to three days at the hospitals before going back home.
 As part of Asian traditions, they can be placed in confinement after they leave the hospital.
 Many families hire a confinement nanny, usually for a one-month period, to help taking care of the baby and assist in daily tasks such as cooking or cleaning.
 The aim of this period is to help the mother heal and recover from her pregnancy.
 While this tradition is deeply rooted into Asian culture, many expatriates in Singapore also look forward to adopting it by hiring some extra help for the family during this transition period.
 The costs of a confinement nanny will usually range from SG$2,000 to SG$4,000 depending on her popularity, her experience, the period of the year they are hired but also how far in advance they are booked.

-If you consider having children in Singapore, you probably already know that the costs of a pregnancy can mount up really fast.
+If you are considering having children in Singapore, you probably already know that the costs of a pregnancy can mount up fast.

-These costs are usually the minimum that you have to pay for a traditional delivery.
-However, they can increase really fast if you require a cesarean, an epidural or any other medical intervention.
-But more importantly, if any complication arises during your delivery, if your newborn needs to spend time in the ICU or in case of congenital defects, prices can really skyrocket.
+But more importantly, if any complication arises during your delivery, such as if your newborn needs to spend time in the neonatal intensive care unit (NICU) or case of congenital defects, prices can skyrocket.
 Should the unexpected arise, hospital bills can quickly mount up to tens of thousands of dollars…

-To learn more about our solutions to cover your maternity fees, don’t hesitate to contact our advisers today.
+To learn more about our solutions to cover your maternity fees, don’t hesitate to contact our advisors today.